How much does it cost to remove an executor?

 What will it cost to remove an executor

 Where the solicitor charges on an hourly basis the deciding factor will be the amount of work required to prepare and present the case.
-This in turn will depend on how clear-cut the allegations are, the complexity of the legal issues involved and what evidence will be required to convince a judge that an executor should be removed.
+This will be dependent on how clear-cut the allegations are, the complexity of the legal issues involved and what evidence will be required to convince a judge that an executor should be removed.
 The quantity of documents to be reviewed and the number of witness statements required are key components in determining what the overall level of costs is likely to be.
 Another major variable is the conduct of the executor.
 If they are uncooperative and cause delay then this will invariably result in costs rising.

 The seniority of the lawyer conducting a case is a further factor in determining what the costs are likely to be.
 Lawyers are graded according to experience and those with the most experience tend to have the higher charge out rates.
-Geography is also relevant with lawyers in London usually charging more than those in the provinces.
+Geography is also relevant, with lawyers in London usually charging more than those in the provinces.

 Our approach to managing costs on an application to remove an executor